 • To progress to playing in intra school games competitions and for some children inter school competitions.

-• All the skills are applied through the relevant Core Tasks, which are linked to age expectations.
+• All the skills are applied through the relevant tasks within lessons, which are linked to age expectations.

 • Our curriculum has been carefully developed to support pupils build their knowledge and apply that knowledge as skills.

-• Teachers deliver the knowledge and skills required in each discipline through Core Task 1 and these skills are built upon and developed by the sports specialists from West Lancashire Sports Partnership.
+• Teachers deliver the knowledge and skills required in each discipline throughout a series of lessons and these skills are built upon and developed by the sports specialists from West Lancashire Sports Partnership.

 • The curriculum map is updated on an annual basis to allow for this progression.

-• Children’s outcomes will be assessed through the relevant Core Tasks.
+• Children’s outcomes will be assessed through the relevant tasks during lessons.

 • Children will take part in both intra and inter school games competitions.